-This hostel is known as the best one in the world after receiving several prestigious industry awards.
+This hostel in St Petersburg is known as the best one in the world after receiving several prestigious industry awards.
 It first opened in 2009 on Vosstaniya street, but after several years of fruitful work, it moved to a bigger space in a mid-nineteenth-century building on the Moyka river embankment.
 When designing their new space, the owners of the hostel paid special attention to creating a bit of privacy for their guests, which is why the building has a wide range of different rooms, from standard two person rooms, up to a family room and a huge luxe room with a fireplace.
 Even with these varied spaces, Soul Kitchen Hostel still kept the hostel atmosphere, designing several shared rooms with multiple beds and different shared spaces to watch movies, play board games and socialize.

 Hostel Putnik is one of the top choices among travellers to St Petersburg.
 Centrally located, it offers all the commodities and comforts of a traditional hotel.
-All guests are provided with sleepers, free toiletries and access to a hair dryer.
+All guests are provided with sleepers, free toiletries and access to a hairdryer.
 It also offers family rooms, airport transfer and food delivery.

 This bright hostel is located in the yard on the opposite side of the famous Nevsky Prospect.
 The guests may use the shared kitchen complete with a microwave, washing machine, free tea and coffee 24/7 and other amenities.
 The hostel is within walking distance from St Petersburg’s main street and is located close to the metro station Mayakovskaya, which eases the burden of finding transportation in the city.

-This hostel is situated in the Petrogradsky district of St Petersburg.
+This hostel in St Petersburg is situated in the Petrogradsky district of St Petersburg.
 Centrally located, it is close to the Peter and Paul Cathedral, Neva River and several major metro stations.
 Guests are offered accommodation in shared rooms with three shared bathrooms and showers.
 The hostel has two fully equipped kitchens with basic products that guests can use any time of the day.
 For a relaxing evening, the hostel has a comfortable shared lounge area with a TV.